goschtl/zope/bluebream/website/docs/v1.0/faq.rst

   instance URL=http://localhost:9060/@@login.html>, <InterfaceClass
   zope.authentication.interfaces.ILoginPassword>)

-You need to inlcude ``zope.login`` package in your ZCML configuration file (``site.zcml``) as the adapter registration is available there::
+You need to include ``zope.login`` package in your ZCML configuration file (``site.zcml``) as the adapter registration is available there::

    <include package="zope.login" />